Transit network modifications

 New route alignments are defined by by an ordered set of stops and control points.
 The actual route taken between these can either follow existing streets or it can take a straight line between points.
 It is also possible to combine the two options in one route as when a bus runs on the street but then diverts into a planned busway which is not yet part of the street network.
 The distance between stops is used to estimate segment travel time on the new alignment so it is important to as be as accurate with the alignment as possible.

 By default when you begin editing a new route, you can click once on the map to place the first stop, then again to place the second stop, and so on.
 If you click on an existing stop (indicated by a small gray circle), the icon for the new stop will be black and the new transit service will stop at that existing stop.
 If you click in a place where there is not an existing stop, a new stop (in blue) will be created.
+In general, we recommend adding stops near walkable streets; stops that are far from walkable streets may be automatically linked to the nearest walkable street in an unintuitive way.

 Once created, any stop or control point can be moved by dragging it to a new location.
 Clicking on a stop gives you the option to delete it, or convert it to a control point through which the route will pass without stopping.
 Similarly, control points can be converted back to stops or deleted by clicking on them.